Today’s workforce is increasingly international, with companies competing for talent on a global scale.

 From relocations for senior executives or even entire teams to high net worth individuals or high-profile celebrities or athletes – and their families – relocating on a temporary or permanent basis, we provide a truly personal, end-to-end service, operating from our offices across London, Cardiff, Oxford, Belfast, Dublin and Hong Kong.
 Knowing how time-sensitive and stressful the process can be, we have the expertise to hit the ground running and minimise the impact on your business and the lives of the people involved.

-Monitoring British citizens’ travel in the Schengen Area: EES and ETIAS05 January 2023
+Monitoring British citizens’ travel in the Schengen Area: EES and ETIAS15 August 2023

-Soon, monitoring travel within the Schengen Area will significantly improve with the implementation of new IT systems.
+Monitoring travel within the Schengen Area is due to significantly improve with the implementation of new IT systems.
 This article focuses on how the implementation of the Entry/Exit System (‘EES’) and the European Travel Information and Authorisation System (‘ETIAS’) is likely to affect British travellers.